greggman/HappyFunTimes/docs/makinggames.md

    unity since this will launch unity to export your game.

    Note that your game must have a repo on github and the current folder must be where you checked it out.
+Be aware, once you register a game it is **permanently** associated with the github repo from your current folder.
+   You can publish new versions of the game but they must come from the same repo you first published from.

 ### `hft register`